-For the Vogue Fashion Certificate, the Vogue Fashion Diploma, and Foundation Programme, after you submit your application, you will be sent the details of the College Challenge, a short writing assignment.
+For the Vogue Fashion Certificate and Foundation Programme, after you submit your application, you will be sent the details of the College Challenge, a short writing assignment.
 You have three weeks to complete and submit this assignment.
 After you submit your application we will invite you for an interview (via email) in person at the College.
 In some instances, we can interview international students via Skype.
 Shortly after your interview you will be informed about the status of your application.

 For the Vogue Intensive Summer Course, you will receive a response regarding your application within two weeks.

 For the One-week Courses and the Vogue Teen Weekend, after you have submitted your booking form you can make the payment online to reserve your place.

 Successful applicants for the MA Fashion Media Practice and BA (Hons) Fashion Communication degree are invited for an interview after the application and portfolio have been submitted.
 During your interview, your portfolio will act as a point of discussion to allow you to demonstrate the following:

 - An understanding of, but most importantly a genuine interest in, the fashion industry

 - The ability to communicate visually and the level of your digital visualisation skills

 - Your use of quality research with breadth and depth

 Above all, the interview is for you to show that you can communicate your ideas and thoughts about fashion in three ways – visually, verbally and in writing.
 The college is looking for students that will actively contribute to the course and take an original approach to their work.

 You will be informed of the status of your application shortly after your interview.